 Many classes nationwide titled similarly start out by saying “you have been doing it wrong.”
 We disagree but know we can do better with the right training.
 We say we can all use some fine-tuning and re-centering and here is how to do it.
 Most classes like this are all about everything you do wrong.
 We give the tried and true methods and skills of doing it right.
 We give the students the tools to change thoughts into abilities and protect themselves and their organizations against false claims.

 Most officers do this already.
 We just bring it from the unconscious to the conscious.
 This dramatically helps officers explain what they did right in their reports.

-Balancing Our Bias addresses very real interaction issues for working police officers from the perspective of experienced law enforcement practitioners and trainers.
-We address the misconceptions and myths about bias in general and establish that implicit and explicit biases are both natural phenomenons of the mind and in most cases accurate and functional.
+Balancing Our Biases addresses very real interaction issues for working police officers from the perspective of experienced law enforcement practitioners and trainers.
+We address the misconceptions and myths about bias in general and establish that implicit and explicit biases are both natural phenomenon of the mind and in most cases accurate and functional.